DerGuru/The-Resonant/New Chapters/Part1/P1-02_Resonant_Recognition.md

 **Observation Log: First Contact Aftermath**

-The human—Jason—had returned to his dwelling.
+The human - Jason - had returned to his dwelling.
 The resonance signature grew fainter with distance, but did not disappear entirely.
 That was encouraging.
 It meant the initial attunement had taken hold, however weakly.

 It monitored the space around him.
 A small structure.
 Minimal harmonic complexity.
 Good.
 Fewer variables to account for.